NerdofCulture/PadoruSimulator/README.md

 Hello there

 Padoru Simulator is spread over two zip files: one containing what's needed to run the program, the other containing the data.
-Put them both into one folder and unzip them.
+Unzip and put them (the Data folder and the other folders and files) into one folder.
 That should work.

 There have been two builds released:
 - v3 contains the original build